flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

-There is [no network access](/docs/for-app-authors/requirements#no-network-access-during-build) during the build process so all dependencies used by the application must be supplied in the specified in the manifest as sources with publicly accessible URLs so that they can be downloaded before the build starts.
+There is [no network access](/docs/for-app-authors/requirements#no-network-access-during-build) during the build process so all dependencies used by the application must be supplied by specifying them in the manifest as sources with publicly accessible URLs so that they can be downloaded before the build starts.